contao/docs/docs/dev/framework/templates/architecture.md

 the template name: There is a `content_element/text` template and a `foo/bar/baz` template.
 As you can tell, you can also introduce more subdirectory layers if needed.

-{{% notice note %}}
+{{% best-practice %}}
-When users want to override/adjust templates from various sources, they need to replicate each filesystem structure.
-To make this a pleasant experience, please stick to the [naming conventions](#convention).
+When users want to override/adjust templates from various sources, they need to replicate the filesystem structure.
+To make this a pleasant experience, please stick to the [naming conventions](../creating-templates#naming-convention), so that multiple structures do not mix.
 {{% /notice %}}

-You might have noticed, that we referred to `@Contao/content_element/text.html.twig` above by just writing `content_element/text`.
+Above, we referred to `@Contao/content_element/text.html.twig` by just writing `content_element/text`.
 In fact, in the `@Contao` namespace, these two things both uniquely identify the same template.
-When using the [identifier](#namespaces), we imply the namespace and find the right file extension.
+When using the [identifier](#contao-filesystem-loader), we imply the namespace and find the right file extension.
 The latter is guaranteed to be unique per identifier by our loader — if there would for instance also be a `text.xml.twig` (note the different file extension) in a `content_element` directory, an exception would be thrown when the filesystem gets scanned.